Welcome to my ConvertBox review guide 2023.

 A typical example of this is being used on this page, I’m using the exit intent trigger option.
 Just attempt to exit this page – you’ll see it pop up.

 Here is an example of a CTA box I’m using on my Thrivecart review post:

 #3.
 Create Dynamic Quizzes

 This is a feature that I haven’t used yet.

 But I see a huge potential in this.

 With ConvertBox you can create unlimited interactive quizzes within your content marketing funnels, websites, blogs, and online stores.

 There are ways to deploy your quizzes using ConvertBox templates (segmentation).

-You can set as a full-page overlay quiz, embedded into content, slide-in (on the bottom left or right screen).
+You can set it as a full-page overlay quiz, embedded into content, slide-ins (on the bottom left or right screen).